arkhanardana/arkhanardana/README.md

 <br/>
 🎯 Goals: Deliver impactful projects for developers and communities alike.
 <br/>
-✨ Always learning, experimenting, and embracing new tech!
+✨ Always learning, experimenting, and embracing new tech!, and im currently learning Next.js and Typescript
 <br/>

 📬 Let’s connect!
 Always open to collaborate and share ideas: [arkhanardanaok123@gmail.com]